 A shredded pancake with an intriguing history, Kaiserschmarrn literally means Emperor’s mess, as rumour has it that the original Kaiserschmarrn was the result of a failed attempt at making an omelette.
 This egg-based error turned out to be a favourite of Emperor Franz Joseph I, the monarch of Austria and the Austro-Hungarian Empire from 1848 to 1916, and its success story continues to this day.

 What makes this sweet and fluffy delicacy special is the added rum-socked raisins, which lift the taste to another level.
-Also, the best way to make it is to beat the egg whites and sugar separately, increasing their volume and allowing plenty of air in to help the dish rise.
+And don’t forget to beat the egg whites and sugar separately – this will increase their volume and allow plenty of air in to help the dish rise.